 Both committees should be supplied with the same data set including:

-Ten year longitudinal graphs of percentage rate and discrete dollar number increase tuition and salary/benefits at your school
+Ten year longitudinal graphs of percentage rate and discrete dollar number increases in tuition and salary/benefits at your school

 Local CPI

-Five year graphs of percentage rate and discrete dollar number increase tuition and median salary/benefits at local independent school competitors
+Five-10 year graphs of percentage rate and discrete dollar number increases in tuition and median salary/benefits at local independent school competitors

-Median salary figures from best local public schools
+Median salary figures from the best local public schools

 List of current teacher salaries (without names, of course) with median salary highlighted